codeplaysoftware/portBLAS/benchmark/README.md

 t,n,13,3,7
 ```

-### Python generator using a domain-specific language
+### Python tool to generate a CSV file

+If you don't yet have a file containing the parameters you want to run the
-To make it easy to generate new files, we provide a Python generator in the
+benchmarks with, we provide a Python generator in the script `gen_param.py`.
-script `gen_param.py`.
 The script takes two command-line args:
 * `-o` specifies the output CSV file
 * `-e` specifies a generator expression in the DSL described below